 Mike Brookes’s research concentrates on the application of signal processing algorithms to speech and image processing and to software radio systems.
 He combines expertise in signal processing and digital system design and is interested both in the development of new algorithms and in their real-time hardware implementation.

-Costas’s research interests lie in the field of audio signal processing.
-He is currently working on an interdisciplinary project which will employ audio analysis on knee acoustic signals in order to identify osteoarthritis and assess the disease severity on the knee joints.
+Alastair’s research interests lie in the field of spatial audio and room acoustics.
+He is working on the CLEAR project which will employ audio analysis and speech dereverberation in law enforcement applications.

 Peter’s research is in acoustic imaging.
 The aim is to develop a technique to identify objects based on their surface texture by analysing the scattering of acoustic waves when received by a sensor array.

 Aidan’s research is in speaker diarisation which aims at answering the question ‘which speaker spoke when?’.
 More formally this requires the unsupervised identification of each speaker within an audio stream and the intervals during which each speaker is active.

 Vincent’s research interest focuses on Polynomial Matrix Decomposition (PMD) / Polynomial matrix Eigenvalue Decomposition (PEVD) and adaptive signal processing for speech, audio and acoustics applications.